mhanyc/codingmental/content/articles/anders-daily-checklist.md

 So, I load the dashboard on our Jenkins server and just very quickly check that every build is in a healthy state, so everyone will be able to hit the ground running when they start their day.
-As a side effect, this also ensure that the Jenkins server is healthy and available.
+As a side effect, this also ensures that the Jenkins server is healthy and available.

 ### 6. Are there any urgent emails in my INBOX?